AhsanAyaz/vibing-the-future-with-angular/content/angular-day-italy-2025-storytelling.md

 <!-- .element: class="fragment" -->

 Notes:
-"Three Great Conflicts" - expectation vs reality.
-The humor acknowledges the hype cycle.
-This is vulnerability - admitting we all fell for the hype.
-Emotional arc: excitement → disappointment.
-"Rules, Cheats & Rebels" - vibe coding is the rebel that breaks the rules, but rebels have consequences.
+But let's be honest, there's a "Vibe Coding" trap out there.
+What Twitter promised me was: "Just prompt AI and ship features in minutes! 🚀" (Gesture to excited GIF) We all got excited, didn't we?
+But what actually happened was often more like this: (Point to bad code snippet, then to disaster GIF) AI-generated "vibe code" full of `eval(userInput)`, no error handling, no tests, magic numbers everywhere... it was a security nightmare and pure technical debt.
+This is the "Three Great Conflicts" in action – expectation versus reality.
+We fell for the hype, and there were consequences.
+Vibe coding is the rebel that breaks the rules, but rebels often lead to disaster.

 ---